NancyZhang26/silly_blog/posts/U.md

 The green sheets in Malden center, the white walls in Olivia, the million-dollar night view, Hell’s Kitchen across the street.
 From the tanks and jeans season to the 4 most unbearable months in North America.
 I didn’t like NY, but I never knew I could get attached to a city because of a person.

 The only thing that did not change is those DJ sets that I always loop as I work.
 Mau P John Summit Fisher Max Styler Odd Mob.
 It’s just now I get tired of them too.
 It’s actually not been that long.
 A mere 6.5 months, but so much has happened.
 So much!
 When I look back, I feel proud that I managed to keep my life full.
 I could have lain back, but I didn’t, and I thank you for it.

 You said you thought you were broken but so was I, can you believe it?
 I always thought I could meet some kind of savior, but there isn’t any sort of messiah but the person himself.
 I believe a good relationship is one in which two whole circles collide, not two halves trying to be compatible.
-I don’t know what I mean by that but, can you get drunk in front ot me?
+I don’t know what I mean by that but, can you get drunk in front of me?
 I want to see you being vulnerable.

 I do feel like I am being a better self after I met you.
 A whole different life.
 How would I ever know?
 Not a tennis maniac, just a bit bitter.
 Maybe not a nerd, but I never spent this much time on my laptop before.